bomdia/vue-merge/README.md

 **Vue.merge( obj, value, options)** return mergedObj;
 **arguments:**

 - **obj** -- the object where put new thing
 - **value** -- the object with the new thing, can be nested as wanted, can be a value if **options.startAt** is a non empty path
 - **options** -- an object with the options
   - **ignoreNull**: false, -- true ignore null found on **value**, false merge null too
   - **ignoreUndefined**: false, -- true ignore undefined found on **value**, false remove the key from obj
+  - **replaceArray**: false, -- true replace the array in any case even with an object, otherwise the array can be replaced only by non object data (number etc..)
   - **overwrite**: false, -- true overwrite the array with the new one and set empty obj, false append new value to the end of existing array
   - **startAt**: '', -- the path where to start on obj ex: 'property1.array1.0' will start on element 0 of array1 a subproperty of property1
-   - **safePaths**: ['\*'], -- an array of path considered safe to modify, default to all, * is the wildcard char ex: prop1.0.*
+  - **safePaths**: ['\*'], -- an array of path considered safe to modify, default to all, _ is the wildcard char ex: prop1.0._
   - **clone**: false, --if the obj will we deepCloned using lodash.clonedeep
   - **logs**: false --if the function have to log something to console (used for debug)

 **VUEX USAGE:**